-Rarely, an individual may trade cryptoassets so frequently as to amount to a financial trade, in which case income tax rather than capital gains tax will fall due.
+On rare occasions, an individual may trade cryptoassets so frequently as to amount to a financial trade, in which case income tax rather than capital gains tax will fall due.

 The frequency, intention and level of organisation with which a business buys and sells exchange cryptoassets will determine whether it amounts to a trade.
 The same is also true of mining.